Millersville University: Winter Visual & Performing Arts Center

 Built as an expansion of Lyte Auditorium in Alumni Hall, the new Charles R. and Anita B Winter Visual and Performing Arts Center has a new entrance off Cottage Avenue in Millersville.
 The grand opening occurred on Friday, October 12, 2012, after two years of renovations to the original structure, Lyte Auditorium.
-Named for local philanthropist Charles Winter, whose daughters are both Millersville graduates, (Note: Local philanthropist Dr. Charles Winter, a retired orthopedic surgeon, donated $1 million to Millersville University in 2007 to support renovations and additions to Lyte Auditorium.
+Named for local philanthropist Charles Winter, whose daughters are both Millersville graduates, (Note: Local philanthropist Charles Winter, a retired orthopedic surgeon, donated $1 million to Millersville University in 2007 to support renovations and additions to Lyte Auditorium.
 Two of his daughters graduated from Millersville.) the new Visual and Performing Arts Center, a $26 million construction and renovation project, enhances the original 29,041-square-foot building of 700 seats with a 59,452-square-foot addition.
 Part of the university's master plan to effectively use and reuse existing land, facilities, and infrastructure, the new Winter Visual & Performing Arts Center houses features a concert hall, recital hall, performance hall, classrooms, a recording studio, piano lab, a music library, faculty offices and more.
 Known by students as the VPAC (for Visual and Performing Arts Building), other features of the state-of-the-art building are a scenery shop, soundproof classrooms, several sitting areas, a music library and approximately 20 Soundlok rooms, which are modular sound-isolation rooms for practicing.